How to Choose the Right Image File Type for Your WordPress Website

 Did you know there are actually many different image formats?
 Most people know about JPG and PNG but have you heard of SVG, BMP, or WebP?

-All of these different image types have their own advantages and disadvantages.
-Choosing the right ones for your WordPress site depends on a number of factors.
-Keep reading to find out everything you need to know about image file types for WordPress.
+All of these image formats have their own advantages and disadvantages.
+Deciding on the preferred format depends on a number of factors.

-WebP and BMP are 5th and 6th in terms of popularity.
-These formats are much less widely used.
-But just because they aren’t used by many websites, doesn’t mean shouldn’t use them.
+WebP, ICO, and BMP lag well behind in terms of popularity.
+These formats are much less widely used, but just because they aren’t used by many websites, doesn’t mean shouldn’t use them.
 More on this later.

 What Are the Different Types of Image Files?